open-company/open-company-search/README.md

 http.port: 9200
 ```

-You can change the 3 values of disk watermark to make sure they fit your disk usage, these are pretty low and shouldn't be a problem though.
+You can change the 3 values of disk watermark to make sure they fit your disk space.

 #### Required Configuration & Secrets